 Article continues on next page ...

-- Foster Wheeler lands Saudi power plant deal
+- Foster Wheeler to help upgrade Saudi power plant